ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 AS-to-client response is used to determine the ACE profile that the Client uses towards the Resource Server (RS).

-In case the `ace_profile` parameter indicates the use of the DTLS profile for ACE as defined in {{RFC9202}}, the
-Client MAY try to connect to the Resource Server via TLS, or try TLS and DTLS in parallel to accelerate the connection setup.
+The `ace_profile` parameter indicates the use of the DTLS profile for ACE as defined in {{RFC9202}}.
+Therefore, the Client typically first tries using DTLS to connect to the Resource Server.
+If this fails the Client MAY try to connect to the Resource Server via TLS.
+The client can try TLS and DTLS in parallel to accelerate the connection setup.
 It is up to the implementation to handle the case where the RS reponds to both connection requests.